cdl-geneseo/geneseo-dictionary/D/Denise-Battles.md

 # Denise Battles

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Denise Battles

 Created by  Sara French on May 07, 2022

 n.
 President of SUNY Geneseo since July 1st, 2015.
 Based on survey results, 88% of participants could identify this term(S French, A-F, 2022).